LibraryCarpentry/lc-sql/_episodes/05-aggregating-calculating.md

 ~~~
 {: .sql}

 In section [6.
-Joins and aliases](https://librarycarpentry.org/lc-sql/06-joins-aliases/index.html) we are going to learn more about the SQL keyword  `AS`  and how make use of aliases.
+Joins and aliases](https://librarycarpentry.org/lc-sql/06-joins-aliases/index.html) we are going to learn more about the SQL keyword `AS` and how to make use of aliases.

 We can use any arithmetic operators (like `+`, `-`, `*`, `/`, square root `SQLRT` or the modulo operator `%`) if we would like.